lorenzolucchese/multisig/README.md

 # MultiSig

 A classification architecture for multi-modal data.
-Signature-based tokenization of different data modalities feeds into a single encoder (especially useful for low-data environments with unbalanced data modalities).
-A decoder then performs two-task classification: label and  Currently supports image (.jpg), video (.mp4) and audio (.wav) data types.
-The signature tokenizations are extensions the ideas discussed in ImageSig (https://arxiv.org/abs/2205.06929).
+Each data modality is tokenized via signature methods.
+A decoder then performs two-task classification: label and data type.
+The use of a shared encoder proves especially useful for low-data environments with unbalanced data modalities.
+Currently supports image (.jpg), video (.mp4) and audio (.wav) data types.
+The signature tokenizations are extensions of the ideas discussed in ImageSig (https://arxiv.org/abs/2205.06929).

 ![Alt text](./full_architecture.png?raw=true)